cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 stop: docker-compose stop orchestrator environment random_agent web-client grpcwebproxy
 ```

-## Adding Cogment to your web client
+## Adding Cogment to our web client

-The easiest way to add cogment to any web client is to start with a react app, then do the following three steps
+The easiest way to add Cogment to any web client is to start with a react app, then do the following three steps

-1. Install the Javascript SDK using
+1. Install the Javascript SDK using:

     ```console
     $ npm i @cogment/cogment-js-sdk